Palm Monorail

 The Palm Monorail is a monorail line on the Palm Jumeirah island in Dubai, United Arab Emirates.
 It is operated by the UK-based Serco.
 The monorail connects the Palm Jumeirah to the mainland, with a planned further extension to the Red Line of the Dubai Metro.
 The line opened on 30 April 2009 as the Palm Jumeirah Monorail.
 It is the first monorail in the Middle East.

 The trains are driverless, with attendants for any emergency situations.
 It currently runs from Gateway Station to Atlantis Aquaventure and stops at the Al Ittihad Park Station and Palm Jumeirah Mall Station.

+In December 2025 the monorail line was suspended until further notice, with the operators citing essential station maintenance as the reason for closure.
+It resumed running in June 2026.

 History

 Construction began on the 5.45 km monorail line in March 2006, under the supervision of Marubeni Corporation, with the monorail track completed in July 2008 and vehicle testing beginning in November 2008.
 Originally planned to open by December 2008, the opening was delayed to 30 April 2009.
 In 2010, day-to-day operations were taken over by the British company Serco.

 The project budget is US$400 million, with an additional US$190M set aside for a 2 km future extension to the Dubai Metro, while other sources state a budget of US$1.1 billion.
 A journey on the monorail costs Dhs20 one-way, 30 return.

 The Al Ittihad Park station, originally intended to serve the cancelled Trump International Hotel and Tower development, was opened on 3 July 2017.
 Nakheel Mall station opened on 28 November 2019.